MG Cyberster Review & Prices

 There are two versions of the MG Cyberster – an entry-level single-motor version and a more powerful dual-motor.

-If you want the performance-focused GT, you get all-wheel drive from the dual-motor setup, providing 510hp and a 0-62mph sprint of just 3.2 seconds – that’s proper supercar pace.
+If you want the performance-focused GT, you get all-wheel drive from the dual-motor setup, providing 503hp and a 0-62mph sprint of just 3.2 seconds – that’s proper supercar pace.
 To keep the Porsche comparison alive, that’s not far off a £130,000 911 GTS…

 Both Cyberster models get the same 77kWh battery, so as you’d expect all the GT’s extra power limits range somewhat.
-The official distance between charges for Trophy cars is 316 miles, compared with 276 miles for the GT.
+The official distance between charges for rear-wheel drive Trophy cars is 316 miles, compared with 276 miles for the GT.
 Those are respectable figures, though if you’re regularly enjoying all 510hp you can expect the range to drop quickly – on a spirited drive in the Scottish Highlands we saw efficiency of 2.5mi/kWh in the GT, which would equate to a range of about 200 miles, though you could probably eke another 10-20 miles in more typical driving scenarios.

 The maximum charge rate is fairly good at 144kW, which MG claims should take you from 10-80% in 38 minutes, while a 7kW home charge will top the battery up in just over 10 hours.
-There’s no Vehicle Excise Duty to pay on electric cars, and there are ultra-low Benefit-in-Kind rates for company car drivers, too.

 Safety and security